 TORCH Gallery was founded in Amsterdam in 1984.
 In the beginning, the gallery had the role of a strong platform for emerging Dutch artists who have since achieved recognition across the world.

-Nowadays, TORCH welcomes both photography and contemporary art and it is known for exhibiting the work of avant-garde photographers such as Anton Corbijn, Inez van Lamsweerde, Edward Burtynsky, and Teun Hocks.
+Nowadays, TORCH welcomes both photography and contemporary art.
+It exhibits the work of avant-garde photographers such as Anton Corbijn, Inez van Lamsweerde, Edward Burtynsky, and Teun Hocks.

 6. Galleria Carla Sozzani

-This photography gallery was established in 1990 in Milan and it represents one of the most eminent art venues in Italy.
+This photography gallery was established in 1990 in Milan.
+It represents one of the most eminent art venues in Italy.
 It hosts not only a large number of quality exhibitions (dedicated to Berenice Abbott, William Klein, Annie Leibovitz and so on) but also the annual World Press Photo show.

-Galleria Carla Sozzani is also known for its show dedicated to architecture and design, and books on art, photography, fashion, and design, which are published through the Carla Sozzani Editore company.
+Galleria Carla Sozzani also features architecture, design, and books on art, photography, and fashion.
+Their publisher is Carla Sozzani Editore company.

 7. Magnum Gallery